vishxrad/universityrag/README.md

 - Integrates Ollama with the Mistral model for natural language processing
 - Embeds and retrieves relevant information from a university prospectus
 - Supports query rewriting for improved context understanding
+- Optimized with Intel Extension for PyTorch (IPEX) for enhanced performance on Intel hardware
 - Provides colorized console output for better readability

 ## Prerequisites

 - Python 3.7+
 - Ollama installed and running locally
+- Intel CPUs for optimized performance with Intel Extension for PyTorch

 ## Installation